JetBrains (Victory Petrenko / JetBrains)

 application-bundle-1.0.zip zip file for this artifact name - then during the corresponding TeamCity build, the artifact will be available as

 Similarly, after the build finishes, the files found under the artifact output folder specified by the

 codepipeline.artifact.output.folder configuration parameter (which is

 %system.teamcity.build.tempDir%/CodePipeline/output by default) are uploaded to the S3.
-Each artifact must be represented by an
+Each artifact must be placed in a

 cp MyAppBuild.zip %codepipeline.artifact.output.folder%/